 I would like to object to the Proposed Local Development Plan for the changes in Potterton.
-The Proposed Local Development Plan for this area, would destroy precious Green Belt land and open up Potterton to mass development.
-As a resident I do not wish for this to happen to the characterful village of Potterton and surrounding area.
-I strongly object to OP1, OP2 and the needless destruction of the green belt land in and around the village of Potterton.
+The Proposed Local Development Plan would open us up to mass development and I do not wish for this to happen to the village of Potterton, allowing for over 50% increase in housing over 5 years, as well as potential for the village to triple in size if this onslaught of building were to continue.
+I object to OP1, OP2 and the destruction of the green belt around the village of Potterton.

-Reason for change:
+Reason for Change: